 All visits are confidential.

 There is no blanket release form for any medical information.
 If you want us to share information with your family you must sign a release form for that visit only.

-If you take medications regularly, you alone are responsible for them.
-You should consider having a lock box for them in your room.
-The only personal medication kept at the Student Health Center is Allergy serum administered by Student Health Center.
+Consider having a lockbox for them in your room.
+The only personal medication kept at the University Health Center is Allergy serum administered by University Health Center.